Zorigt/blocktrust/README.md

 - Total Received	4,042.49832271 BTC
 - Final Balance	0.00001 BTC

 So many questions to unearth, but no easy ways to find answers.
 Bitcoin wallet addresses are public, but it is not human readable or trackable.
-Blockchain has little impact on society if people can't extrabolate the insights.
+Blockchain has little impact on society if average people can't extrabolate the insights.
 ## Solution
 Blockchain an·o·nym·i·ty is a modern problem that requires modern technology to unviel.
 True democracy requires informed citizens, otherwise they will become a herd of sheep.
 With my data pipeline using bitcoin blockhain data sets, let's follow the money!
 ## Data sets